psoloi/RutCitrus/README.md

     }
 }
 ```
-> This code may have limitations and is only applicable to the Windows platform.
+> This project has already solved this problem.
+However, some Windows systems may encounter unknown errors.
+The most likely cause is the absence of certain runtime libraries.

 ## Update list
 1. Add server and client LAN chat functionality.